harrymkt/nvgt-msgpack/README.md

 - **MPDS_END_DATA**: The stream ran out of bytes directly upon atempting to read a format byte, potentially indicating that the stream is finished.
 This is not necessarily the case, however, chunked input could simply have terminated on a value boundary by chance.
 If you know there is more data, push and read format again.
 If you know that is all the data, you are finished decoding this stream.
 It is advised you call `mp_decoder.reset()` to clear its internal buffers.
 - **MPDS_INVALID**: An invalid condition has occurred, and/or the stream is malformed.
 The decoder is now jammed and no further operations on it will succeed.
 Resetting it is your only option.
 - **MPDS_INVALID_OPERATION**: This is returned if you attempt to call the wrong method for the current state, but causes no actual state transition.

+# Constants
+The following public constants are a defined part of this API.

+## Exceptions
+These string constants are used in throw statements for common cases, making the job of exception checking slightly easier on the caller.
+Note, however, that not all exception scenarios are covered by these constants, some exceptions are only thrown in one possible case and thus are not defined here.
+All exceptions thrown by this library start with the string "msgpack " to help a little with checking such things, E.G. startswith on the exception string.

+- `MP_TYPE_MISMATCH_EXCEPTION`: Thrown when an attempted type conversion is impossible.
+- `MP_INVALID_KEY_TYPE_EXCEPTION`: Thrown when an unsupported key type is encountered when encoding or decoding a map.
+Whether a given type is supported depends on the setting of strict key mode.
+- `MP_RECURSION_LIMIT_EXCEPTION`: Thrown when the maximum recursion depth is exceeded when encoding or decoding.

+## Known Extension Type Codes
+These int8 constants are used as the type code for known extension types, those types for which the library itself defines a conversion beyond ext objects.

+- `MP_EXT_TIMESTAMP`: The timestamp type as defined in the msgpack specification, storing seconds and nanoseconds since the unix epoch in 4, 8 or 12 bytes.
+See `mp_timestamp`.

 # Functions
 The functions provided here are convenience methods that allow you to avoid having to manage encoder and decoder instances, should you know that you have the complete stream of data for decoding or the complete set of values for encoding beforehand.